OnedayOneyeah/Analysis-on-the-birth-rate-decline-in-the-US/README.md

 # Analysis on the birth rate decline in the US
 ## Overview
 This repository is for the replication of *The Puzzle of Falling US Birth Rates Since the Great Recession* (Melissa S. Kearney, Phillip B. Levine, and Luke Pardue, 2022).
 Input folder includes the datasets manipulated in the paper and a bibTex file used for bibliography in RMarkdown file.
-Output folder consists of the RMarkdown file with the exported pdf file, and the log file.
-At last, the RScript cleaning the input datasets is included in Script folder.
+Output folder consists of RMarkdown file with the exported pdf file, and the log file.
+At last, RScript cleaning the input datasets is included in Script folder.

 ## Comupational Requirements
 To run the codes in RMarkdown and RScript file, R[[1]](#1) is required to be installed.
 Related R packages should be installed before running the codes as well, and it is acheivable by running codes in 'computational_requirements.R' file in this repository.
 We used tidyverse[[2]](#2) to manipulate the datasets, knitr[[3]](#3) and kableExtra[[4]](#4) to generate tables with the cleaned datasets and fix its placement in the paper. usmap[[5]](#5) helped to plot datasets on US map, generating related figures.
 At last, bookdown[[6]](#6) was used as a powerful cross referene tool for generating final pdf document.

-## Data Availability
+## Data Availability and Provenance Statements
+### Statement about Rights
+I certify that the author(s) of the manuscript have legitimate access to and permission to use the data used in this manuscript.

+### Summary of availability
+All data in the replication package is available here.

+### Details on data files
-Datasets used to generate figures and tables in the replication paper are listed below.
+All the figures and tables in the replication paper were created with five datasets in 'Input/Data' in total.
+The datasets are listed below.

 |Data file|Figure/Table|Notes|Provided|
 |---|---|---|---|